 This pandemic has brought to light the deep need to educate our elected officials.
 The failures of our governmental response are outlined in the New England Journal of Medicine in their article, “Dying in a Leadership Vacuum.”
 Nurses are at a unique moment in time in which it is imperative to explain to our elected officials the consequences of public policy decisions and provide education and perspective.

 Nurse practitioners should join their professional organizations because it is important to have a collective voice that speaks for the best interests of our profession and our patients.
 In addition to advising our policymakers through email or calling our elected officials, there is also a need for the voices and perspectives of NPs to be heard as we have a skill set that should be used in all levels of government.
 We have plenty of lawyers and business executives creating policy that will affect our practice—and these policy decisions dictate who can access healthcare and how they will access it.

 Now more than ever, we need nurse practitioners who understand public health, know how to collect and analyze data, collaborate, spend their professional lives serving people, and have a deep understanding of the problems faced by the people in their communities.

 Celeste Williams, MSN, APRN, FNP-BCWriter & Contributing Expert

 Celeste Williams is a family nurse practitioner and alumna of Southern Nazarene University and the University of Arkansas for Medical Sciences.
 Celeste is passionate about healthcare policy, especially its effects on rural and other underserved communities.
 She believes more nurses belong in all levels of government and places where decisions are made.
 She is active in her community through her professional organizations, local political organizations, Rotary, and her church.
-She lives in NW Arkansas with her husband, four children, two cats, a dog, a rabbit, chickens, ducks, peacocks, and a bearded dragon.
+She lives in NW Arkansas with her husband, four children, two cats, a dog, chickens, ducks, turkeys, peacocks, and a bearded dragon.